Historical Marker Details

 HISTORIC OREGON TRAIL

 First known as Lee’s Encampment, from establishment of a Troop Camp by Major H.A.G.
 Lee in 1844.
 A.B. and Harvey Meacham operated famous Mountain House here which gave the town its present name.
-In later years a …
+In later years a famous railroad eating house.
+The Log Cabin, became nationally known under the supervision of Grandma …

 Read More